Xilinx/fpga24_routing_contest/docs/details.md

 * The target device for this contest will be the AMD/Xilinx UltraScale+ xcvu3p.
-* Competing routers must consume a pre-placed and partially-routed [FPGA Interchange Format](http://www.rapidwright.io/docs/FPGA_Interchange_Format.html) Physical Netlist and emit a fully routed Physical Netlist.
+* Competing routers must consume a pre-placed and partially-routed [FPGA Interchange Format](http://www.rapidwright.io/docs/FPGA_Interchange_Format.html) Physical Netlist and emit a fully routed Physical Netlist that is identical to the input, except for the addition of routeSegments of the type `pip`.
 * The exact scoring criteria is presented on the [Scoring Criteria](score.html) webpage.
 In general, contestant routers are expected, in order of importance, to:
     1. Produce a legal routing solution ...